per25/P1-HAN-port-with-lora/README.md

 - Drivers: Might be needed to connect device to computer in Visual Studio code(test without drivers first), [Drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads)

 ## Necessary Installations & How to run the project
-### Installations
-- The ESP-IDF extension in VScode(Visual Studio Code), documentation under `Software Components`.
+- Start with the ESP-IDF extension in VScode(Visual Studio Code), documentation under `Software Components`.
+- Then clone this project to your computer and open it in VScode.
 - This project is dependant of the `ttn-esp32` component, install the component from the `ttn-esp32` link under `Software Components`
   - Important to Note!, In VScode you will need to set the frequency for LoraWAN, in Europe it is about 868 MHz(the frequency could easily be found online).
-The Freqeuncy is set in the `menuconfig`, search for Lora and set the Freqeuncy according to your region(Europe, Asia, North America, etc..)
+Open the command pallete and search for `SDK Configuration Editor(Menuconfig)`, select the one with ESP-IDF, then search for Lora and set the Freqeuncy according to your region(Europe, Asia, North America, etc..)
+- Then follow these guides to connect your device to TTN and create a webhook to Datacake, start with TTN: [Connect to TTN](https://docs.heltec.org/en/node/esp32/esp32_general_docs/lorawan/connect_to_gateway.html) and then [Get started with TTN and Datacake](https://www.youtube.com/watch?v=WGVFgYp3k3s)
+  - The recomendations is to start with TTN and check that the device is connected before starting with the webhook to Datacake!

+- Then click `Build, Flash and Monitor device` or do them step by step, personal choice!